Nephology-Ltd/Terraform/examples/Install-Puppet/README.md

 #### Note

-You may want to cahnge the region, if so then ensure you change the AMI as well as these can differ between regions.
+You may want to change the region, if so then ensure you change the AMI as well as these can differ between regions.